Sometimes the smallest things can ruin your chance at survival.

-How To Treat Blisters
+How to Treat Blisters

-If you’ve done all that you can but still can’t prevent blisters from forming, the next best thing that you could do would be to detect them early on.
+If you’ve done all that you can but still can’t prevent blisters from forming, the next best thing you could do would be to detect them early on.
 The sooner you treat them, the better.
 Early detection allows your skin to heal faster and prevents any infections from festering.

 Should You Pop It?

 To pop or not to pop, that is the question.